MunskyGroup/Ron_et_al_2026/README.md

 git clone https://github.com/MunskyGroup/SSIT.git
 ```

 After cloning, follow the remaining installation/setup instructions in the SSIT repository README.
+Specifically, navigate to the SSIT directory and run the command:
+'''MATLAB
+install(0,0)
+'''

 ## Reproduce Analyses And Figures